OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In the public OpenNebula System Marketplace there are also services available that let you deploy a multi-VM application.
 In this exercise we are going to import a `Kubernetes cluster service <https://marketplace.opennebula.io/appliance/07520eee-6552-11eb-85e7-98fa9bde1a93>`_ and launch a Kubernetes cluster with it.

 .. warning:: If you want to use this App in KVM, we need a metal KVM Edge Cluster for this.
 If you haven't already done so, you can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
 Make sure you request two public IPs.
+This App can also be used in vCenter.
+If you plan to use vCenter, we need a Cluster that meets the necessary resource requirements.

 We are going to assume the Edge Cluster naming schema ``metal-kvm-aws-cluster``.

-.. warning:: This App can also be used in vCenter.
-If you plan to use vCenter, we need a Cluster that meets the necessary resource requirements.

 Step 1.
 Download the OneFlow Service from the Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~